-This post has been compensated as part of my partnership with Mambo Sprouts and Chosen Foods.
+This post has been compensated as part of my partnership with Mambo Sprouts and Chosen Foods and may contain affiliate links.
 As always, all opinions are 100% my own.
 Thank you for supporting the brands that keep me creative in my tiny kitchen!

 A Spanish tapas favorite that’s easy to make at home using only a few ingredients!
 These crispy fried potatoes make a great addition to any meal.

 Have you ever gone out for tapas?
 Tapas, in Spanish cuisine, are basically little appetizers – small plates/bites of food.

 If you’ve ever been to a tapas restaurant, you have no doubt encountered patatas bravas.
 They are a staple on any tapas menu.
 And there’s such beauty in their simplicity — crispy fried potatoes, often served with a spiced aioli.

 I’ve been wanting to try making patatas bravas at home for quite some time now, so when I got my hands on the new Coconut Oil Mayo from Chosen Foods, I knew the time had come!

 Let’s talk about this mayo for a minute, shall we?
 My family is all.about.mayo.
 It’s our condiment of choice for sandwiches.
 But we aren’t fans of canola oil, and a lot of mayos are made with it.